Career Advice

 We spend most of our day at work, and research indicates that Americans are retiring later than ever.
 For this and other reasons, it is worth investing the time in discovering what gives your life meaning.
 To do so, you need to take certain steps – including an understanding that risk and sacrifice are inherent when it comes to achieving authentic goals.

-If you are unsure about what ignites your passion, then it can be a good idea to write down all of the professions that you might enjoy.
+If you are unsure about what ignites your passion, then it can be a good idea to write down all the professions you might enjoy.
 Think about why you might enjoy them and what you would get out of them.
 If you find that there are some shallow or unsatisfying answers, then cross them off the list.
-When it comes to finding which career path to take, then you want to find one that is going to be more fulfilling than just earning more money, or just better hours.
-These can be stumbling blocks that can get in the way of you finding out what you really want to do and where your passion really is.
+When it comes to finding which career path to take, you want to find one that will be more fulfilling than just earning more money, or just better hours.
+These can be stumbling blocks that can get in the way of you finding out what you really want to do and where your passion is.

 Building A New Resume